 Aural Diversity Conferences

-The first Aural Diversity Conference will take place on Saturday November 30th and Sunday December 1st 2019 at De Montfort University, Leicester and at the Attenborough Arts Centre, University of Leicester.
+The first Aural Diversity Conference will take place on Saturday November 30th and Sunday December 1st 2019 at the University of Leicester and at the Attenborough Arts Centre.

 The conference theme is the consequences of aural diversity for sound and music.
 The conference will comprise academic papers and musical performances that conform to the Aural Diversity conventions.